rubyeffect/fund_america/README.md

 # FundAmerica

-This is a ruby gem to provide easy implementation of FundAmerica API
+This is a ruby gem to provide easy implementation of FundAmerica API.
+This branch has the source code of version: 0.0.1

 ## Installation